What is atmosphere?

 Troposphere

-The troposphere is the lowermost layer of the Earth’s atmosphere and extends from the surface up to an altitude of 8 km at the poles and 18 km at the equator.
+The Troposphere extends from the surface up to an altitude of 8 km at the poles and 18 km at the equator.
 It is thicker at the equator due to the rising of heated air to greater heights.
 The troposphere is bounded by the Tropopause and its temperature decreases with increasing altitude at a rate of 6.5°C per kilometre, reaching -45°C at the poles and -80°C over the equator at the Tropopause (with a greater fall in temperature above the equator due to its greater thickness).
-This decrease in temperature is known as the ‘lapse rate’.
+This decrease in temperature is known as the ‘normal lapse rate’.

 The troposphere is characterized by a temperature inversion, turbulence, and eddies, and is meteorologically the most significant zone in the atmosphere, as almost all weather phenomena like rainfall, fog, hailstorms, etc. are confined to this layer.
 It is also known as the convective region as all convection stops at the Tropopause.
 The troposphere is the region where weather occurs, with all cyclones, anticyclones, storms, and precipitation taking place here because all water vapour and solid particles are present in this layer.
 It is influenced by seasons and jet streams.